nrl-ai/daisykit/README.md

 ## 3. C++ Coding convention

-Read coding convention and contribution guidelines [here](https://daisykit.nrl.ai/docs/contribution).
+Read the coding convention and contribution guidelines [here](https://daisykit.nrl.ai/docs/contribution).

 ## 4. Known issues and problems

 - **Slow model inference - Low FPS**

-This issue can happen on development build.
+This issue can happen on development builds.
 Add `-DCMAKE_BUILD_TYPE=Debug` to `cmake` command and build again.
 The FPS can be much better.

 ## 5. References